-**** The deadline for stormwater payments has been extended until 4/15/2018.
+**** The deadline for stormwater payments has been extended until 5/31/2018.
 Payments can be made by mail, in person at the Town Clerk's Office at 781 Blakely Road, or online.
-Please make checks payable to Town of Colchester and include the account number from your invoice. ****
+Please make checks payable to Town of Colchester and include the account number or property address from your invoice. ****

 The Town of Colchester adopted a stormwater utility effective July 1, 2017.
 This page contains utility information including utility FAQs and activities, the program budget, information for property owners about how to manage stormwater on their property, and links to partner sites and projects.